 Whether you are entitled to overtime depends on the type of work you do, not the job title you are given or how you are paid (a salary vs. hourly).

 If you have been classified as a manager, you rightly should expect to perform the duties of a manager — making decisions and overseeing the work of employees working under you.
-If you are classified as a manager, and your primary duties consist of stocking shelves, ringing up cash registers and similar tasks, you may have a misclassification claim.
+If you are classified as a manager, and your primary responsibilities consist of stocking shelves, ringing up cash registers, and similar tasks, you may have a misclassification claim.

-Since managers can be classified as “exempt,” or not eligible for overtime, employers will give some employees the title of manager simply to avoid paying overtime.
-If you are an exempt employee being required to perform the duties of a nonexempt employee, our attorneys are here to stand up for your rights.
-This can be a complicated area and our consultation is free with no obligation.
+Since managers can be classified as “exempt” or not eligible for overtime, employers will give some employees the manager title to avoid paying overtime.
+If you are an exempt employee required to perform the duties of a nonexempt employee, our attorneys are here to stand up for your rights.
+This can be a complicated area, and our consultation is free with no obligation.

-Call JML Law at 818-835-5735 or email us to speak with one of our experienced attorneys.
+Call JML Law at 818-610-8800 or email us to speak with one of our experienced Wage And Hour issues attorneys.
 We handle your case on a contingency fee basis.
-You don’t pay attorneys’ fees if we are not able to achieve a favorable outcome in your case.
+You don’t pay attorneys’ fees if we cannot achieve a favorable outcome in your case.